Buena High School (California): Athletics

 Buena High School athletic teams are nicknamed the Bulldogs.
-Since 2018, the school has competed in the Pacific View League, a conference affiliated with the CIF Southern Section.
-Previously, BHS was a long-time member of the Channel League.
+The school competes in the Channel League, a league affiliated with CIF Southern Section.
+The school previously competed in the Pacific View League.
 Buena's main rival is Ventura High School, which serves the western half of the city of Ventura.

 Girls' basketball

 Buena High School girls' basketball team is the most successful team in both wins and winning percentage in California history.
 The Buena girls' program has won two California Interscholastic Federation (CIF) state titles and 14 CIF championship appearances.

-In a 40 year span, Buena has won 34 Channel League titles.
+In a 40-year span, Buena has won 34 Channel League titles.
 Buena has produced two Parade All Americans, Kelly Greathouse and Courtney Young, along with one McDonald's All American, Courtney LaVere.
 Alum Teresa Palmisano moved on to play professionally for 12 years, reaching the Euro Cup Finals as well as playing for the Cleveland Rockers of the WNBA.
+Alum Samantha Allison Whitcomb (born July 20, 1988) is an American-Australian professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+She played college basketball for the Washington Huskies before making a name for herself in Australia with the Rockingham Flames in the State Basketball League (SBL) and the Perth Lynx in the Women's National Basketball League (WNBL).
+She made her debut in the WNBA in 2017 and won championships with the Seattle Storm in 2018 and 2020.
+She became an Australian citizen in 2018 and made her debut for the Australian Opals.
+With the Bendigo Spirit in 2025, she was named WNBL Most Valuable Player and won her first WNBL championship.

 The Buena girls' team have eight undefeated regular seasons, most in California.

+In 2005-2006 Heaven Kerr was one of the first and only girl wrestlers.